 How much does executive coaching cost per hour?

-Executive coaching typically costs between $150 and $500 per hour, depending on the coach's experience, the seniority of the client, and whether the coach operates independently or through a firm.
-Independent coaches charge $150 to $400 per hour.
-Boutique firms charge $300 to $600.
-Enterprise firms like Korn Ferry or CCL charge $500 to $1,000 or more per hour.
+Executive coaching typically costs between $300 and $1,000 per hour, depending on the coach's experience, the seniority of the client, and the type of firm.
+Independent coaches charge $250 to $450 per hour.
+Boutique firms charge $300 to $700.
+Enterprise firms like Korn Ferry or CCL charge $600 to $1,500 or more per hour.

 How much does a full executive coaching engagement cost?

-A full engagement typically costs between $2,000 and $25,000 depending on the number of sessions, the coach's seniority, and what is included.
-A 5-session focused engagement runs $2,000 to $5,000.
-A 12-session comprehensive engagement runs $5,000 to $15,000.
-Enterprise-level engagements with assessments and organizational deliverables can exceed $25,000.
-See our full cost breakdown for more detail.
+A full engagement typically costs between $7,500 and $30,000 depending on the number of sessions, the coach's seniority, and what is included.
+A 12-session comprehensive engagement runs $10,000 to $25,000.
+Enterprise-level engagements can exceed $30,000.
+At Stratos, engagements are structured around your specific leadership challenges and goals, with DISC behavioral assessment included.
+Contact us to discuss engagement options and investment.

 Is executive coaching tax deductible?

 Executive coaching may be tax deductible as a business expense if it is directly related to maintaining or improving skills required in your current profession.
 If your employer pays for coaching, it is typically a deductible business expense for the company.
-If you are self-employed, coaching fees may qualify as a business deduction.
 Consult a tax professional for your specific situation.

 What is included in executive coaching fees?

-Executive coaching fees typically include private coaching sessions of 60 minutes each, pre-session preparation, post-session action plans, and email or messaging support between sessions.
-Higher-tier engagements often include leadership assessments, 360-degree feedback, written development plans, stakeholder alignment conversations, and progress reviews.
-At Stratos, our pricing page details exactly what is included in each tier.
+Fees typically include private 60-minute sessions, pre-session preparation, post-session action plans, and email support between sessions.
+Higher-tier engagements include leadership assessments, 360-degree feedback, written development plans, and progress reviews.
+See our pricing page for exactly what each Stratos tier includes.

 How much does C-suite coaching cost?